Saquon Barkley reveals what troubled him after Super Bowl win

 “Two nights ago, I had trouble sleeping because I'm thinking about how I can attack the offseason,” Barkley said.
 “Because you kind of get greedy's not the word, but addicted to it.
 You want to find a way how you can hold that Lombardi [Trophy] up again and do it all over again.”

-Barkley had a remarkable season after he was traded from the New York Giants to the Eagles.
+Barkley had a remarkable season after he left the New York Giants for the Eagles as a free agent.
 He set a franchise record for the Philadelphia Eagles by surpassing 2,000 rushing yards in a single season.
 The Eagles running back was later named The Offensive Player of the Year at the NFL Honors this year.

 Saquon Defends Taylor Swift Amid CJ Gardner-Johnson's Antics